go-goyave/goyave/docs_src/src/guide/configuration.md

 #### config.GetBool

 Get a bool config entry.
-Panics if the entry doesn't exist or is not a `bool` or if it doesn't exist.
+Panics if the entry doesn't exist or is not a `bool`.

 | Parameters   | Return          |
 |--------------|-----------------|